brisberg/unfolding-game/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Builds the app for production (using `npm run build` above), and pushes the bundle to the `gh-pages` branch on this repo.

+The updated app will be visble at `http://brisberg.github.io/unfolding-game`.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**